 Home of the World’s Largest Green Chile Cheeseburger!

 Officially Recognized Site of the New Mexico Green Chile Cheeseburger Culinary Trail.
 Our Green Chile Cheeseburger has been listed as one of the best in New Mexico.
 Peppers Café inside the Double Eagle opens for Lunch and Dinner offering New Mexican cuisine – with locally raised Green Chile our specialty!

-Margaritas ~ Over 35 recipes to choose from
+Margaritas ~ Over 50 recipes

 Home of Award Winning Margaritas